Mjkli/wordpressOnAWS/README.md

     4 - Identifying the path of the requests. ( this requires adding a custom header to cloudfront and only allowing requests that have that header reach the ALB.
 Otherwise users can access the ALB without going through Cloudfront)

 Setting up Elasti-Cache
     - This becomes an issue because it requires manual setup to do.
-Although not